Jjurgita/PHP/README.md

 ## PHP Fundamentals

-PHP fundamentals.
 This is for educational purposes only.
 There are more than a few catalogs with notes, exercises, and tasks - using them a lot during my learning process at Baltic Institute of Technology.

 ### Authors